Australian Cattle Dog History/Origin

 Australian Cattle Dogs require proper nutrition for their health and well-being.
 Their diet should be planned according to their age, size, and activity level to thrive.

 A balanced diet for this high-energy breed should primarily consist of high-quality protein sources to support their muscular build and active lifestyle.
-Look for dog foods with meat as the main ingredient, such as chicken, beef, or fish.
+Look for dog foods with meat as the main ingredient, such as chicken, beef, shrimp or fish.

 In addition to protein, their diet should include carbohydrates for energy, essential fatty acids for coat and skin health, and a variety of vitamins and minerals for overall wellness.